ballerina-platform/module-ballerinax-sap.jco/README.md

 ### Obtain SAP Connection Parameters

 To connect to an SAP system, you need to obtain the following connection parameters from your SAP administrator.
-These parameters are required to establish a connection to the SAP system:
+These are some common parameters required to establish a client:

-#### Required Parameters:

 - **Host**: The hostname or IP address of the SAP server.
 - **System Number**: Identifies the system within the landscape.